swen90006-2026/assignment-1/README.md

 Evaluate the effectiveness of two test suites (equivalence partitioning and boundary-value analysis).
 For this task, you should complete these three sub-tasks:

 1. Draw a control flow graph of the `payTicket` method.
 2. Determine the coverage score of your two test suites using *condition coverage* for the `isValidPlateNumber` method.
-Note that you can access the source code in the Coverage-based Testing section, and the `isValidPlateNumber` method is called by the `registerAccount` method.
-3. Determine the coverage score of your two test suites using *multi-condition coverage* for the `registerAccount` method.
+3. Determine the coverage score of your two test suites using *multi-condition coverage* for the `isValidPlateNumber` method.

 **Note:** For the entire Coverage-based Testing section, you do not need to consider any inter-procedural analysis, which means you only need to use the information available for that function.
-For example, when examining the `login` method, there is no need to draw a control flow graph or measure coverage based on inside the methods called within `login`.
+For example, when examining the `payTicket` method, there is no need to draw a control flow graph or measure coverage based on inside the methods called within `payTicket`.
 Present your coverage calculation work in a table that lists each test objective (i.e., each combination for multiple-condition coverage or each condition for condition coverage) and one test that achieves it, if any.

 Marks will be awarded for each sub-task: correctly drawing the control flow graph, accurately calculating coverage scores, and clearly demonstrating how these scores were derived.
 No marks are given for solely having a higher coverage score.